oskariorg/oskari-docs/md/documentation/development-environment.md

 portlet application database JNDI connection.
 For development, you can use the same database for both sets of tables, if you like.

+#### 2.7 GeoServer and customization components

+The Oskari service contains various functionality, such as the `transport` service, as well as the [my places](/documentation/backend/enabling-myplaces) and [analysis](/documentation/backend/enabling-analyse) modules, which depend on a functional and customized GeoServer installation.

+Currently, the customized GeoServer configuration data directory is stored in the `oskari-server/content-resources/config/geoserver/data` directory, which is strictly compatible with the GeoServer 2.4.x tree, but unfortunately not with the currently stable GeoServer 2.6 version.

+The `oskari-server/geoserver-ext` module collection contains various GeoServer extensions which need to be built according to the module documentation referred to above.

 * * *

 ### 3. Configuring and building the service